 Contact us for international postage and handling.

-Description: An oil painting of the backside of a sunflower blossom set against a sky-blue background.
+An oil painting of the backside of a sunflower blossom set against a sky-blue background.
 The sunflower’s petals are depicted in detail, as well as the texture of the involucral bracts.
-This sunflower painting is signed by fine artist Teresa Bernard.

 I love all flowers; however, the sunflower is one of my favorites.
 I love the bright sunshine-yellow petals and huge blossoms that resemble the sun.
 Most sunflower paintings are composed of the front of the blossom.
 However, the backsides of some flowers are just as beautiful, and the sunflower is certainly one.